Customer stories

 “I remember we had this Geckoboard on a flat-screen TV in the office showcasing random sales graphs daily.
 The CEO would walk past it, notice that numbers were in the green, and shout, ‘It’s a good sales day!’
 The next day, he’d see numbers in the red and tell us that we should be concerned about sales being down.”

-As he dug into the details, he discovered that much of the sales data reflected customer subscriptions, creating a false perception and narrative of how the marketing team performed with sales.
+As Steve dug into the details, he discovered that much of the sales data reflected customer subscriptions, creating a misleading narrative about marketing performance.
+He set out to build a DIY way of pulling data from different sources to understand what was actually happening.

 “My first ‘innovation’ at Wild Earth was to take Shopify data, send it into BigQuery, and categorize by first-time customers, new subscriber customers, and recurring customers.”